-Subsection (1)(a), outlines the principle that workers and other persons should be given the highest level of protection against harm to their health, safety, and welfare from hazards and risks arising from work or from specified types of plant as is reasonably practicable.
+Subsection (1)(a) of the Health & Safety at Work Act 2015 (‘the Act’) outlines the principle that workers and other persons should be given the highest level of protection against harm to their health, safety, and welfare from hazards and risks arising from work or from specified types of plant as is reasonably practicable.

 To view the full Health & Safety at Work Act 2015, click here.

-If you are a new creditor with Auckland Property Management you will be required to send the above information to our Facilities Administrator before our Commercial Property Managers can send you a work order as we need to ensure that you are compliant with safety Laws before we can agree to use you as a creditor.
+If you are a new creditor with apm you will be required to send the above information to us before any of our Managers can send you a work order.

 Find out for yourself how we can help you with your health and safety obligations.
 Give us a call today on (09) 638 2500 or simply fill in the form below and one of our team will be in touch.